-My beads are made by melting a large drop of glass from a solid coloured rod around a thin metal rod (mandrel).
+In all of my jewellery and other objects in the gallery, the glass beads have been designed and melted by me.
+The process starts with me ‘catching’ a large pea-sized drop of glass from a solid coloured rod around a thin metal rod (mandrel).
 This is how you form the hole, as part of the bead when it’s hot.

 Each bead takes between 5 minutes and ½ an hour to make.
 Some complex beads can take an hour or more.
-Once finished they have to be cooled very slowly in a special Bead Kiln and finally I remove them from the mandrel, clean out the bead release and file the glass to ensure a smooth hole.
-Only then I begin my jewellery design.
+Once the design is complete, they are immediately put to cool in a special bead kiln where they remain for 5 or more hours, cooling very slowly.
+Finally they are removed from the mandrel, cleaned and gently filed to ensure a smooth hole.
+Then it’s time to start the jewellery or miniature picture design process!